 The bubble completely covers the playing surface from November until the spring, which gives the Crimson a fully functional home for spring football practice.
 Entrace to the facility will be through a revolving door to maintain proper air pressure within the bubble, and the temperature will be controlled at approximately 63 degrees.
 Sensors attached to the bubble will stabilize the structure during heavy winds, and will raise the temperature of the exterior to melt snow.

 In addition to providing a permanet home for the Crimson football and lacrosse programs, the bubble, along with the new lights and the FieldTurf playing surface opens Harvard Stadium to a wide range of users.
 All of Harvard's varsity programs that compete outdoors will have access to the Stadium as a practice facility, while the upgrade exponentially increases the number of club sport, intramural and recreational offerings available to the campus community.

-The stadium, one of the premier soccer facilities in the Northeast, features seating capacity of up to 2,500 fans, including permanent bleachers which seat 1,000 spectators, as well as additional space for standing room only sections.
+The venue, one of the premier lacrosse facilities in the Northeast, features seating capacity of up to 2,500 fans, including permanent bleachers which seat 1,000 spectators, as well as additional space for standing room only sections.

-Soldiers Field Soccer/Lacrosse Stadium also has a permanent press box and lights, which allow for games to be played at night.
+Jordan Field also has a permanent press box and lights, which allow for games to be played at night.
 This field provides Harvard with an excellent facility for student-athletes and fans alike.

-In addition to Harvard Stadium and Soldiers Field Soccer/Lacrosse Stadium, Cumnock Turf is located on the north side of the Harvard Athletic complex and features two playing fields for off-season practices and serves as an early season game venue for the Harvard lacrosse teams.
+In addition to Harvard Stadium and Jordan Field, Cumnock Turf is located on the north side of the Harvard Athletic complex and features two playing fields for off-season practices for the Harvard lacrosse teams.